goose42/wiretap/README.md

 wiretap
 =======

-analyze a network packet (at network, IP and transport protocol later)
+analyze network packets (at network, IP and transport protocol later) that are in a pcap dump file.

 Usage: